Human extinction: Causes

-Potential anthropogenic causes of human extinction include global thermonuclear war, deployment of a highly effective biological weapon, an ecological collapse, runaway artificial intelligence, runaway nanotechnology (such as a grey goo scenario), a scientific accident involving a micro black hole or vacuum metastability disaster, overpopulation and increased consumption pose the risk of resource depletion and a concomitant population crash, population decline by choosing to have fewer children, displacement of naturally evolved humans by a new species produced by genetic engineering or technological augmentation.
-Natural and external extinction risks include high-fatality-rate pandemic, supervolcanic eruption, asteroid impact, nearby supernova or gamma-ray bursts, extreme solar flare, or alien invasion.
+Potential anthropogenic causes of human extinction include global thermonuclear war, deployment of a highly effective biological weapon, ecological collapse, runaway artificial intelligence, runaway nanotechnology (such as a grey goo scenario), overpopulation and increased consumption causing resource depletion and a concomitant population crash, population decline by choosing to have fewer children, and displacement of naturally evolved humans by a new species produced by genetic engineering or technological augmentation.
+Natural and external extinction risks include high-fatality-rate pandemic, supervolcanic eruption, asteroid impact, nearby supernova or gamma-ray burst, or extreme solar flare.

+Humans (e.g. Homo sapiens sapiens) as a species may also be considered to have "gone extinct" simply by being replaced with distant descendants whose continued evolution may produce new species or subspecies Homo or of hominids.

 Without intervention by unexpected forces, the stellar evolution of the Sun is expected to make Earth uninhabitable, then destroy it.
 Depending on its ultimate fate, the entire universe may eventually become uninhabitable.